A Guide to Destination Weddings Post-Lockdown

 In order to get married in the country, you need to have a licence.
 There are two types of licence which couples can receive.
 An ordinary licence requires a fifteen-day residency period on the island.
 A special licence can be granted immediately but at a greater cost.
 Couples will also need two witnesses, both over the age of 18.
 If it’s just the two of you, it’s usually easy to find two friendly faces to volunteer as witnesses.

 The Bahamas is an incredibly popular wedding destination due to its sunny weather and mesmerising blue waters.
 There are 30 inhabited islands in the Bahamian archipelago plus some stunning deserted cays.
 Each of these offers couples different but equally-enticing scenery to provide the perfect backdrop for their wedding.
+Check out the Bahamas Tourist Board to learn more about having a romantic, destination wedding day in this beautiful country.

 When it comes to the legal requirements for getting married in the Bahamas, a licence can be obtained after just a one-day residency period for a standard fee.
 Couples will need birth certificates, their passports and photo ID, as well as proof of their date of arrival.
 Further paperwork is also needed if you are divorced or widowed.